sagarg1032/Missing-Dates-Finder/README.md

 - Extracts dates from filenames using regex.
 - Finds missing dates in a specified date range.
 - Displays statistics on the total number of dates, files present, and missing dates.
-- Provides a detailed list of missing dates, if any.
+- Generates a detailed list of missing dates for easy validation.

 ## Prerequisites
 - Python 3.7+
 - Basic knowledge of Python, Regular Expressions and file systems.
+- Knowledge of running Python scripts in a terminal or IDE

 ## Setup and Usage
 ### 1. Clone the Repository